-Text by GM Jonathan Tisdal, chess analysis by GM Einar Gausel
+Text by GM Jonathan Tisdall, chess analysis by GM Einar Gausel

 Norwegian champion Frode Urkedal, 21, evened up Norway 2's tussle with second ranked Ukraine by defeating the renowned Vassily Ivanchuk, a feat which immediately catapulted the youngster into the media hot seat and the NRK TV studio.